qooxdoo/qooxdoo/documentation/manual/source/pages/communication/rpc_server_writer_guide.rst

 ------------

-Date objects are a problem in standard JSON encoding, because there is no "literal" syntax for a date in Javascript.
-In Javascript, nearly everthing can be represented in literal form: objects by ``{ ... }``; arrays by ``[ ... ]``;
+Date objects are a problem in standard JSON encoding, because there is no "literal" syntax for a date in JavaScript.
+In JavaScript, nearly everything can be represented in literal form: objects by ``{ ... }``; arrays by ``[ ... ]``;
 etc.  The only native type which can not be represented as a literal is a Date.
 For this reason, a format for passing Dates in JSON is defined here